 A virtuosic drummer who pushed metal into complex, conceptual territory, building a cult-like devotion among progressive music fans.

-Mike Portnoy didn't just keep time for Dream Theater; he was its architectural co-founder and rhythmic engine, helping to define the sound of modern progressive metal.
-His playing was a spectacle of precision and power, weaving intricate patterns across massive drum kits for epics that stretched over twenty minutes.
-Beyond technical prowess, he brought a fan's enthusiasm to the band's mythology, co-writing elaborate concept albums and engaging directly with the audience.
-His 2010 departure from Dream Theater sent shockwaves through the genre, but it freed him to explore a staggering range of collaborations, from hard rock supergroups like Adrenaline Mob to progressive projects like The Neal Morse Band and Liquid Tension Experiment.
-He remains a tireless creator, his output and influence cementing his status as a central figure for a generation of musicians.
+Mike Portnoy co-founded Dream Theater and served as its rhythmic engine, defining the sound of modern progressive metal.
+He co-wrote elaborate concept albums and engaged directly with audiences.
+His 2010 departure from Dream Theater freed him to collaborate with hard rock supergroups like Adrenaline Mob and progressive projects like The Neal Morse Band and Liquid Tension Experiment.
+He remains a central figure for a generation of musicians.

 1965–1980